Watch this video about David, a formerly homeless veteran who thrived under our care:

 How We Support Veterans

-Since World War I, Volunteers of America has served our veterans.
-Volunteers of America-Greater New York serves more than 1,300 veterans each year, and is the largest provider of residential services for veterans in New York City, providing direct services to veterans.
-We continue this legacy by offering a continuum of care to New York City's homeless veterans and those at imminent risk of becoming homeless that is congruent with the high level of support and respect these men and women need and deserve.
+Since World War I, Volunteers of America has been serving veterans.
+The Greater New York affiliate supports more than 1,300 veterans each year, and is the largest provider of residential services for veterans in New York City.
+We offer a continuum of care to New York City's homeless veterans and those at imminent risk of becoming homeless that is congruent with the high level of support and respect these men and women deserve.

-Keeping in mind the sensitivity to the complex and individual struggles of veterans, we provide a full range of services focusing on both acute and long-term issues, from crisis intervention and counseling, to budget management, employment counseling and recreation.
-With sensitivity to the complex and individual struggles of veterans, staff also coordinate primary medical care services, including mental health and substance use disorder treatment.
+Keeping in mind the sensitivity to the complex and individual struggles of veterans, we provide a full range of services focusing on both acute and long-term issues, from crisis intervention and counseling, to budget management, housing, employment counseling and recreation.
+The staff also coordinates primary medical care services, including mental health and substance use disorder treatment.
 Our network of support helps veterans overcome the barriers that stand between them and stable, secure lives.

 Our continuum of care for veterans includes: